benfung1996/liri-node-app/README.md

   2) npm install --save node-spotify-api
   3) npm install moment --save
   4) npm install dotenv
   * Make sure to register spotify ID and Secret.
-Then Create a ".env" file and put API keys in there.
+  Then create a ".env" file and put API keys in there.

 4. a) node liri.js concert-this "artist or band name here" Will show the following details: